RossBencina/RealTimeFileStreaming/README.md

   portaudio/
  ```

+ [Note: this example code uses the C++03 version of QueueWorld.
+The C++11 version of QueueWorld is currently untested with this RealTimeFileStreaming example code.]

 2. Open the project.
  - On Windows, with MSVC2010 or later, navigate to `RealTimeFileStreaming\build\msvs10\RealTimeFileStreaming` and open the Visual Studio solution file `RealTimeFileStreaming.sln`